 Work-related injuries are commonplace in today’s work environment.
 There were over 2 million nonfatal workplace injuries and illnesses reported in 2018.
-You should always seek medical treatment for any work-related injury.
+However, regardless of how minor the injuries you sustained, you should always seek medical treatment for any work-related injury, especially since such injuries can affect one’s physical, mental, and emotional health.
+Some might even affect one’s ability to earn a living for their family.
 Neurologists are specialized in treating many different conditions caused by injuries.

 A neurologist is a medical doctor that treats disorders of the spinal cord, brain, and nerves.

 Read on to find are some of the top reported work-related injuries and how a neurologist can help diagnose and treat them.

 No matter what job you do or what setting you do your job in, falls are always a possibility.